 June 3, 2019 - CCPS Board Meeting - Jon Fishbane verbally summarized his Investigative Report during his Attorney Report.
 His recommendations?
 Jon Fishbane recommended that the MCA board resign, and principal David Hull should undergo additional training or resign.
 When asked if CCPS had the authority to remove charter school board members, Jon Fishbane admitted it did not have such authority.

 What began with an investigation into Joe Baird’s allegations of financial mismanagement and Mrs. Donalds’ claims of abuse ended with a report that was completely silent on these two issues.
 The report contained no corroborating evidence of the allegations.
 Other than David Hull, no MCA staff or board members were ever interviewed or questioned as part of the investigation.
 Nor did the report contain any sworn statements from any of the accusers.
+MCA was not afforded any due process in this witch hunt.

 How does an investigation that was based upon allegations of financial mismanagement, records tampering, falsifying documents, conflicts of interest, bullying and abuse end up as a report on missing committees and the contents of meeting minutes with recommendations that the entire leadership team resign?